RayBenefield/transmutation/readme.md

 ## Work Log

+### #14

+So I realized while using **Transmutation** that I have a problem with how errors are handled.
+When I start nesting transmutations then I start swallowing errors which is not what I want to do.
+I want to be able to error anywhere deep in the chain and it needs to bubble up.
+In order to do that I have to figure out where and when and how errors are being handled deeply and find a way to bubble everything up.
+And this is already proving to be fairly difficult.
+So I hope I don't get "trapped" in this forever.
+Once I figure out how to bubble errors I will definitely then put some work into this "trap" operator concept where I'm able to catch an error and convert it into an object instead so it can still be handled neatly (like sending back an HTTP response).
+I'm kind of anxious about this all, because error handling with promises are a very unknown bit of territory for me so I have a lot of learning to do.
+Hopefully things go smoothly tonight and I at least solve the bubbling problem.
+Wish me luck...

 ### #13

 Added a new switch operator which was super simple, then got stuck on what to